Thank you for subscribing! Use code EARTH20 at checkout for 20% off.

 What’s nice about working with nature is that you have to work in nature.
 Can you share how your time in the forest impacted you?

 I think it was really important.
 I was in New York City all through the beginning of the pandemic and it was difficult.
 And then I began to make repeated trips up to the forest and other places around upstate New York.
 Being able to go outside and connect with nature was the thing that kept me sane.

-COSTA BRAZIL is proudly supporting Opera for Trees, presented by Creative Time.
+COSTA BRAZIL is proudly supporting The Last Stand, presented by Creative Time.
 Without the wisdom and generosity of trees such as the Almacega and Baobab, among others, our products would simply not exist.
 We believe you’ll find them to be as transformative as a day spent in nature.
 For more details, visit Creative Time.